otdoges/sturdy-disco/README.md

-# website-to-sell-others-a-site
+# WebCraft Pro - Premium Website Design & Development Services

 This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines Next.js, Next, TRPC, and more.
+It's a professional website for selling web design services, featuring stunning animations, responsive layouts, and comprehensive SEO optimization.

 ## Features